afhpayne/adm/README.md

   ```
   reboot
   ```
-  Of course _username_ is your user's name.
-And of course you're not running your system as root...
+  Replace _username_ with your own and you're off...